ericbooth906/ericbooth906/README.md

 # Hello.
-I'm Eric Booth with a new interest in web development.
+I'm Eric Booth and I have a new interest in web development.
 ### I'm new at this.
 I'm going to tell you a little bit about me and demonstrate that I have gone through the emoji cheat sheet :grin:.
 Here it is if you need it :arrow_forward: [https://www.webfx.com/tools/emoji-cheat-sheet/]

 #####  I am an outdoors person:evergreen_tree: